electricitymaps/bloom-contrib/README.md

   label, // a string that represents the transaction
   activityType: ACTIVITY_TYPE_PURCHASE,
-  merchantDisplayName, // (optional) a string that represents the merchant where the purchase was made purchaseCategory, // a string that represents the category of the purchase.
-Categories can be found here: https://github.com/tmrowco/northapp-contrib/blob/master/definitions.js costAmount, // a floating point that represents the amount of the purchase costCurrency, // a string that represents the currency in which the currency was made bankDisplayName, // (required for integrations with banks) a string that represents the banks' name bankIdentifier, // (required for integrations with banks) a string that uniquely represents the bank.
+  merchantDisplayName, // (optional) a string that represents the merchant where the purchase was made purchaseCategory, // (optional) a string that represents the category of the purchase.
+Categories can be found here: https://github.com/tmrowco/northapp-contrib/blob/master/definitions.js lineItems, // (required if the activity contains line items) an array with an object [{ identifier: xx, amount: 2.1, unit: 'kg', currency: XXX}] where `identifier` is a key from footprints.yml and `unit` a valid unit from definitions.js, and currency is only required if the line item is a monetary amount bankDisplayName, // (required for integrations with banks) a string that represents the banks' name bankIdentifier, // (required for integrations with banks) a string that uniquely represents the bank.
 }